forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 The main point of business writing is to communicate to the reader something they do not know.
 You cannot begin with unknowns.
 Instead, I recommend you start from ideas that your intended audience is familiar with and pose a question they have either already considered or would be interested in considering if given the background.

 #### Situation
-In the “Situation” you set the stage.
+In the "Situation" you set the stage.
 Nothing in the situation should be refutable.
 You want to start from a place of agreement and familiarity.
 All your ideas must be presented at the level of specificity necessary for your intended audience.
 In short, you want the depth of information provided to align with the expected level of understanding.

 #### Complication
-Once we bring the audience into alignment around the “Situation” we need to make it clear the purpose of the writing to follow.
+Once we bring the audience into alignment around the "Situation" we need to make it clear the purpose of the writing to follow.
 Professional writing is about resolving an issue.
 This is the problem you intend to provide a solution to in the remainder of the document.

 #### Question
 Now that the audience is primed with the problem you provide a question either explicitly or via implication.
 The remainder of the piece of writing should be providing an answer to that question.